The White Sea

 This is not a cheap way to travel, and there’s little doubt flying would be more convenient as well.
 (Most common question I hear these days: “Why don’t you just fly?”)
 It’s costing me about $1700 for the passage to Australia from Singapore, but that includes food, the chief steward’s stateroom (which is very nice!) and, I assume, all the grog I can drink.
 Urs, from Globoship, has been most helpful, and has worked hard to get me on this ship.

-According to the German-language brochure Urs sent me, Sea has a small swimming pool, a “fitness room” that seems to consist of a ping-pong table and a dart board, a pretty swank lounge with TV and DVD collection and even a sauna.
+According to the German-language brochure Urs sent me, White Sea has a small swimming pool, a “fitness room” that seems to consist of a ping-pong table and a dart board, a pretty swank lounge with TV and DVD collection and even a sauna.
 My cabin may or may not have a view, depending on the cargo.
 Still, for 10 days in what can be considered a 3.5-star hotel, the price isn’t bad.
 I may or may not be the only passenger on board.
 I’ll find out soon enough.

-There’s no Internet or while at sea, except for emergencies, although I think my need for hourly checks of email counts for that, right?
+There’s no Internet or phone while at sea, except for emergencies, although I think my need for hourly checks of email counts for that, right?
 Maybe not.
-At any rate, I’ll have a great to photograph on board a cargo ship, from the bridge to the bilge, and I’m definitely looking forward to that.
+At any rate, I’ll have a great chance to photograph on board a cargo ship, from the bridge to the bilge, and I’m definitely looking forward to that.
 Look for the gallery after I wade ashore in Perth.
 I’ll then have until about March 22 to get to Aukland to brave the Pacific passage to Panama.
 But that’s a whole ’nother story waiting to happen.

 Now all I have to do is get down to Singapore.
 Train from Bangkok, anyone?